jungtaekkim/bayeso/README.md

 $ python setup.py install
 ```

-or if you would like to use development mode
+or if you would like to use development mode,

 ```shell
 $ python setup.py develop